A Year Of Inspiration: seasonal activities to enjoy in and around Dorset

 November:

-As the days get shorter, eek out some all important time outside by getting friends together for a crisp weekend walk, finishing at a pub with a roaring fire and a Sunday roast with all the trimmings.
+As the days get shorter, eek out some all important time outside by getting friends together for a crisp weekend walk, finishing at a cosy pub, like the Oak Inn, for a Sunday roast with all the trimmings.
 If you've ever wanted to learn to forage mushrooms, this is also a good time of year to book onto a course or guided walk.

 Winter